We use crediting rates

-The rate of investment return for each investment option is called the crediting rate.
+The rate of investment return for an investment option is called the crediting rate.
 Crediting rates are how we apply positive and negative returns to your account.
 Crediting rates are based on the performance of the investment options you are invested in, net of investment fees and costs as well as any applicable taxes and franking credits.

 Interim and final crediting rates